telefonicaid/Rush/README.md

 ## Rush and OAuth

-That is an example request to API twitter with OAuth authentication:
+This in an example of a request to Twitter API with with OAuth authentication:
 ```
 var util = require('util');
 var http = require('http');